Desserts

 1. In a small saucepan, add the cream and milk and bring to a simmer.

-2. In a large bowl, whisk together the egg yolks and sugar for 3 to 4 minutes or until it turns a pale color and thickens inconsistency.
+2. In a large bowl, whisk together the egg yolks and sugar for 3 to 4 minutes or until it turns a pale colour and thickens inconsistency.

 3. Pour 1 cup of the hot milk mixture into the egg yolk mixture while whisking, then pour the egg yolk mixture back into the saucepan with the remaining milk mixture and cook over low heat for about 5 to 7 minutes or until the custard thickens and coats the back of a wooden spoon.